Skip to main content

 info

-For both modes, CocoIndex is performing incremental processing, i.e. we only perform computations and storage mutations on source data that are changed, or the flow has changed.
+For both modes, CocoIndex is performing incremental processing, i.e. we only perform computations and target mutations on source data that are changed, or the flow has changed.
 This is to achieve best efficiency.

 One time update